Balogna: History

 The village was established relatively recently, under the Genoan rule.
 One hypothesis holds that it was originally a place to exile people from Balagne (hence the name) who resisted Genoan rule, which would explain a lot.

 No old artifacts exist in Balogna even though there are many in the surrounding area.
 On the other hand, there is a prehistoric site at Tragonatu.

 Administration

 Politics in Balogna are similar to those in the rest of Corsica—rather than contests between the left and the right, elections are between nationalists, Catholics, and secularists.

 The Due Sorru region is nonetheless considered rightist, more due to its postcolonial history than anything else.

 In 2006, Balogna was the only place in Corsica that had a nationalist majority.

 Recently, the narrow road leading to the village has been widened, and three supporting walls, one made of granite, have been constructed, and one of the two lavoirs was restored.

-Population

-In the period 2012–2017, the annual population growth was +1.1%, of which -1.2% due to natural change and +2.3% due to migratory change.
-In 2017, there were more men (57%) then women (43%) in the commune.
-The population is relatively old: 18.6% is more than 75 years old (national average: 9.3%).